Evan Gershkovich: Reactions

 In an editorial "Press Freedom Is Your Freedom" WSJ Publisher Almar Latour described the campaign to free Gershkovich as a "global press freedom effort", a contextualisation that would continue throughout the ordeal.
 However, the WSJ's stand on press freedom was undermined by revelations of actions against fellow WSJ Journalist Selina Cheng during Gershkovich's incarceration.
 According to Cheng, her WSJ supervisor told her that "having its employees advocating for press freedom publicly would create a conflict" with employment at the WSJ and directed Cheng to withdraw from participation in the Hong Kong Journalists Association, a trade union union and vocal advocate for press freedom in the city.
 Cheng did not withdraw, and was fired by the WSJ soon after taking up the leadership role at the Hong Kong Journalists Association.
 The WSJ action attracted a storm of criticism from press freedom advocates, human rights groups, and journalist unions and clubs.
 Comments and editorials contrasted WSJ's starkly different treatment of Cheng and Gershkovich, calling its actions against Cheng "baffling", "heartless","gutless", "outrageous, hypocritical and disappointing" while praising the support offered to Gershkovich.
 The firm's response was "The Wall Street Journal has been and continues to be a fierce and vocal advocate for press freedom in Hong Kong and around the world" On Gershkovich's release, WSJ would publish a full page spread "Welcome Home, Evan.
 Freedom does not exist without a free press."
+In September 2026, the WSJ was convicted of the crime of attempting to block Cheng's participation in the Press Union.

 The arrest of Gershkovich—a respected figure among independent Russian journalists—provoked a response from Russian media.
 In his first story for The Moscow Times in 2019, he brought attention to the non-governmental organization OVD-Info, and relied upon the group mourning Ukrainians killed in the Russo-Ukrainian War.
 Russia's leading independent journalists published an open letter demanding his release.
 Mediazona offered live coverage of his arrest on their website.
 On YouTube, exiled broadcast journalist Maksim Kurnikov noted that Gershkovich's arrest could harm Russia's overview of the war.
 Russian state media reported that the trial of detained US journalist Evan Gershkovich scheduled to be held behind closed doors.
 Gershkovich denied the charges and his trial was set to begin on June 26, 2024, in Yekaterinburg.
 Gershkovich's trial resumed in Russia behind closed doors after nearly 16 months in detention.
 Washington dismissed the charges as fabricated, and a UN panel deemed his detention arbitrary.